-Wind characteristics in Turkey is very suitable for sailing.
+Wind characteristics in Turkey are very suitable for sailing.
 Combined with the Mediterranean Sea characteristics it created a fantastic environment for sailing and sailing lifestyle.
 This Aegean region around Marmaris is affected by the MELTEMI winds during most of the summer months.
-Meltemi winds blows along the coast, and the further you go west you come closer to the area that most influenced by this strong Meltemi wind.
+Meltemi winds blow along the coast, and the further you go west you come closer to the area that most influenced by this strong Meltemi wind.
 That means most likely you will have to tack a lot when sailing westward from the coast.
-Between 13:00 p.m. and 17:00 p.m. meltemi wind is in full strength.
+Between 13:00 p.m. and 17:00 p.m.
+Meltemi wind is in full strength.
 Meltemi winds are usually in effect mid-June through September.
-At that time frame it is around 25 knots and it rarely exceeds 25 knots wind speed.
-Usually the water temperature is between 25°C and 28°C.
+At that time frame, it is around 25 knots and it rarely exceeds 25 knots wind speed.
+Usually, the water temperature is between 25°C and 28°C.

-If you have less sailing experience or just learning, we recommend to sail in the region to the east where the wind is considerably weaker.
+If you have less sailing experience or just learning, we recommend sailing in the region to the east where the wind is considerably weaker.

 SAILING to GREECE